|

 - panic attacks, overwhelming rushes of intense mental and physical symptoms that come on very quickly, often without any obvious trigger, and last a few minutes.

-How would you describe the impact of mental anxiety and any consequent anxiety-driven physical stress on your daily functioning and emotional stability?
+How would you describe the impact of mental anxiety and any consequent anxiety-driven physical stress on your ability to maintain a calm and balanced emotional state?

 Symptoms can include- being uncharacteristically weepy or crying with little or no obvious cause